Write data to and read data from an SPI device

 To know how to assign pins for the block, see Pin Mapping for Arduino Timer Independent Blocks.

-This limitation is not applicable when using Arduino® MKR1000, Arduino MKR WIFI 1010, and Arduino MKR ZERO boards.
+The following limitation is not applicable when using Arduino® MKR1000, Arduino MKR WIFI 1010, Arduino MKR ZERO, Arduino compatible ESP32 WROOM and WROVER, and Arduino Nano 33 IoT boards.

 In a Simulink® model, the SPI WriteRead block is supported only if: